Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The filtering equation

 \subsection{\texorpdfstring{The filtering equation for $\pi$}{The filtering equation for pi}}

-We conclude the section by writing the explicit SDE for the filtering process $\pi$, defined in \eqref{eq:pidef}, which provides in particular the conditional law of the signal process $X$ with respect to the observation $\sigma$-algebra $\cY_t$.
-This is obtained using the filtering equation for the filtering process $\Pi$, defined in \eqref{eq:Pidef} and the results of Section \ref{sec:markov}.
+We conclude the section by writing the explicit SDE for the filter $\pi$, defined in \eqref{eq:pidef}, which provides in particular the conditional law of the signal process $X$ with respect to the observation $\sigma$-algebra $\cY_t$.
+This is obtained using the filtering equation for the filter $\Pi$, defined in \eqref{eq:Pidef} and the results of Section \ref{sec:markov}.

 Before giving the equation for $\pi$, we need some definitions.
 We define the random measures:

 where $t > 0$, $B \in \cB(\R)$ and $\phi \colon \cD_E \rightarrow \R$ is any bounded and measurable function.
 Notice that applying relations \eqref{eq:JHJDE}, \eqref{eq:JDEJH}, and definitions \eqref{D:bfQ}, \eqref{D:bfR}, \eqref{D:bflambda}, \eqref{eq:obscoeffs}, one can easily verify that $\eta_\phi^i = \eta_f^i$, $\eta_\phi^{p,m} = \eta_f^{p,m}$, $\eta_\phi^{p,n} = \eta_f^{p,n}$, $\rho_\phi^i = \rho_f^i$, $\rho_\phi^{p,m} = \rho_f^{p,m}$, $\bbP$-a.s., whenever $\phi = f \circ S^{-1}$ or, equivalently, $f = \phi \circ S$, where $S$ is the map given in Proposition \ref{P_S}.
 Applying the same formulas, we get that the random measure